cedlemo/ctypes-stubs-generation-notes/README.md

   | Unresolved (** unresolved type, a type which is not present in the typelib, or any of its dependencies. *)
 ```

-and a functor called *Enums* in which the bindings are defined:
+and in a functor called *Enums*, we define the bindings between the variant type
+tags and the corresponding enum values:

 ```ocaml
 module Enums = functor (T : Cstubs.Types.TYPE) -> struct